 This article from 2012 was lightly edited and updated in 2020.
+For more on how alignment can affect whole-body and pelvic health, read Our Best "Healthy Pelvis" Resources.

 In the movie The Sound of Music, Maria had to teach a bunch of kids wearing curtains how to sing.
 She suggested starting from the beginning.
 Here's the Do Re Mi of standing.